 3. Eat well for energy and vitality optimization

 Nutritious food is essential for all especially when you are battling against physical limitations or health complications.
 Healthy food increases your stamina and encourages vitality so that you can engage and accomplish your goals.
 Even minor changes can have positive health effects.

 4. Find things that give you meaning

 A disability can make you lose interest in many things, including those you previously held dear.
 Feelings of helplessness and unworthiness are also common, as are stress, anxiety, and depression.
-Such thoughts predispose persons with disabilities (PWDs) to suicidal thoughts, as they feel they have no purpose in life.
-However, PWDs can mitigate against such feelings by finding meaning in life.
+Such thoughts predispose persons with disabilities to suicidal thoughts, as they feel they have no purpose in life.
+However, persons with disabilities can mitigate against such feelings by finding meaning in life.
 This process calls for deep soul searching to identify the things that make life interesting for you.

 Some of the questions to assist you in this process include:

 Answering these questions will help you identify what gives your life meaning.
 Identifying such things will provide you with a reason to live and live a quality life.
-For some PWDs, such things include their children, families, career, and dreams, among others.
+For some persons with disabilities, such things include their children, families, career, and dreams, among others.
 Therefore, what gives your life meaning and purpose.